Scoring

 Match Scoring

-During each match each of the three judges will complete a Score Sheet.
+During the knockout stage of any tournament every match has a winner.
 Each judge has a vote with each judge’s vote going to whichever team receives a higher score on his/her score sheet.
-(If a judge that awards equal points to the two teams each team receives half of his/her vote.)
+(If a judge awards equal points to the two teams each team receives half of his/her vote.)
 The winner of the match is the team that receives more votes.
+If the two teams receive an equal number of votes then the winner is the team that receives the most points in the match.

-In the knockout stage of any tournament, if the two teams receive equal votes and equal cumulative points then
+In the knockout stage of any tournament, if the two teams receive equal votes and equal points then

 Tournament Scoring